primaryobjects/chatbot/readme.md

 This is an easy [tutorial](chatbot.ipynb) for creating a basic chatbot with a private knowledge-base.
 The chatbot can answer questions related to a specific business, product, or domain.
 Unlike general chatbots (ChatGPT, etc.), a personal chatbot trained using retrieval augmented generation (RAG) can answer questions that are specific to a domain.
 For example, the chatbot could answer questions from your company's support technical support; or it could have specific knowledge about your business brochure, or perhaps about a specific person (such as yourself), or even about a personal hobby.

+In addition to the original chatbot, there is also an enhanced version that keeps track of the entire [conversation](conversation.ipynb).

 ## Usage

 Below is an example of calling the chatbot to answer questions from a document [climatechange.pdf](https://www.ipcc.ch/report/ar6/wg1/downloads/outreach/IPCC_AR6_WGI_SummaryForAll.pdf).